EvelinVisoto/Mapa-de-Lendas-Urbanas/README.md

 An interactive web site that showcases urban legends and folklore figures.
 Users can explore brief stories from different places, viewing images, locations, and descriptions.

-This project is being developed for educational purposes, aiming at **familiarization with new APIs** and the structuring of **data in JSON**.

 ### Technologies Used